AleksandrK1986/java-filmorate/README.md

 FROM users;

 -- getTopNFilms:
-SELECT *
+SELECT
+    f.name,
+    COUNT(l.film_id) AS count_likes
-FROM films
+FROM likes AS l
+LEFT JOIN films AS f ON l.film_id = f.id
+GROUP BY f.name
-ORDER BY rating DESC
+ORDER BY count_likes DESC
 LIMIT N;

 -- getCommonFriends: